testomatio/reporter/docs/artifacts.md

 Then update provide the same S3 credentials in "Settings > Artifacts" section of a project, so [Testomat.io Application](https://testomat.io) could connect to the same bucket and fetch uploaded artifacts.

-Links to files will be pre-signed and expires automatically in 10 minutes.
+Links to files will be pre-signed and expire automatically in 10 minutes.

 ### Providers